michaelthorne/front-end-code-guide/README.md

 <a name="general"></a>
 ## 1. General

 Your codebase must appear as if it was written by a single person, even if many people contributed to it.
-With style guide driven development, it is crucial that the code is maintainable.
-This must be the focus from the onset, as their is always potential for a project to grow.
+With style guide driven development, it is crucial that the code is easy to maintain.
+This must be the focus from the onset, as their is always potential for your project to grow.

-- There needs to be a clear separation of concerns: content, presentation and behavior
+- There needs to be a clear separation of concerns: structure, presentation and behavior
 - Keep your code readable and easy to understand – think about the next person who has to maintain it
 - Consider a sensible maximum for line-length e.g. **80 character** wide columns
 - Make use of whitespace to _improve_ readability of the code
-- When in doubt, see if there’s an existing pattern that people are using or refer to other [guidelines](#6-inspiration--credits)
 - Use [EditorConfig](http://editorconfig.org) if your IDE or text editor supports it
+- When in doubt, see if there’s an existing style that people are using or refer to other [guidelines](#6-inspiration--credits)

 <a name="browser-support"></a>
 ## 2. Browser Support